The HMO Unit Manager submitted for the Committee’s consideration the following report:

 “1.0 Purpose of Report/Summary of Main Issues

-1.2 Members are reminded that HMO licences are issued for a 5-year period, with standard conditions.
+1.2 The Committee is reminded that licences are issued for a 5 - year period with standard conditions.
 Where it is considered necessary to do so, the Committee can also impose special conditions.

 2.1 Taking into account the information presented, the Committee is asked to hear from the applicant and make a decision to either: